Greece Trip Planner

 Getting around Greece is pretty easy too.
 The Buses form a very good Transport system.
 Trains are not available everywhere but wouldn’t pose a problem where there is a network.
 The only problematic mode of Transport is the ferries which should be avoided unless you are visiting one of the islands.
 They get especially crowded in the tourist season.
 You can also get around by flight.
 Transport within Greece is still developing so do keep that in mind while travelling to this country.

-It is surprising how many things there are to do in Greece.
+It is surprising how many things there are to do in Greece and also various cities to explore in Greece like Santorini, Crete, Thessaloniki, Chania and many more.
 Greece is an amazing amalgamation of culture, history, civilization and much more.
 Here are a few must see highlights of Greece.

 Greek Beaches: With the amazing coastline which is the eleventh longest in the world, Greek Beaches are a wonderful treat for the traveler.

 Vine routes and Olive routes: The grape and olive plantations in Greece are old and inextricably linked with the country.
 The place has always been home to a huge number of plantations.
 You can of course, explore these beautiful roots by car but hiring bikes in Greece for transport are also not a bad idea.